JakeWharton/butterknife/README.md

   }
 }

-// You could also use this syntax to ilmenite boiler plates
+// You could also use this syntax to eliminate boiler plates
 @BindLayout(R.layout.simple_activity)
 class ExampleActivity extends ButterActivity {
   @BindView(R.id.user) EditText username;